nhost/nhost/packages/stripe-graphql/README.md

   </a>
 </p>

-Stripe GraphQL API for Hasura Remote schemas.
+Stripe GraphQL API with Hasura Remote schemas.

 Connect data in your database with data from Stripe, via GraphQL.